thruthesky/fireflutter/docs/english/dynamic_link.md

 You can also add these in your HTML that will be replaced by the values in Firestore \_link\_ collection or the query parameters of the link.

 1. #{{deepLinkUrl}}
-This will be set depending on the value of `urlScheme` from Firestore.
+This will be set depending on the value of `urlScheme` from link.
 For example, if the `urlScheme` is `myapp`, the deepLinkUrl will be `myapp://link`.

 2. #{{webUrl}}
 This will be replaced by `webUrl`.